 Arrival.
 Early Arrivals have will experience an exciting entertainment welcome from at the Ndere Centre in Kampala.
-See how amazingly the dancers wiggle their bodies to the lovely beats of the traditional instruments Dinner and overnight at Hotel Africana.
+See how amazingly the dancers wiggle their bodies to the lovely beats of the traditional instruments.

 After Breakfast, we visit cultural sites around Kampala.
 These include Kasubi tombs where Buganda kings and royals are buried, Kabaka’s lake and Palace, Nagalabi coronation site, Nakasero Green Market, Mulago Hospital, Uganda Museum, Cultural Market, Bahai temple, Namugongo shrines and many other interesting sites, learn the real history of what happened in Buganda, the transformations they have gone through and how different cultures interact yet without clashing with one another.

 Dinner and overnight at Hotel AfricanaDay 3: Ndere Cultural center

 Whole day workshop at Ndere Centre.
 Training in different cultural activities.
 These include cooking traditional foods, traditional dancing, dressing in traditional attire and courtship the Ugandan style.
 Dinner and overnight at Hotel Africana

 After break fast back to the Ndere Cultural center for various competitions.
 The winners are awarded prizes and certificates.
 Evening entertainment by Ndere troupe.